coltondifranco/NBA-Career-Trajectories/README.md

 Analysis in Excel: Fitting polynomial models to visualize and interpret trends in statistics like points, assists, rebounds, minutes, and more as a function of a player’s years in the league.

+Visualization and Dasboarding in Tableau: Creating visually appealing and interactive charts in Tabluau.
+Put all relevant charts into a single dashboard that is easy to read with key insights accompanying every visualization.

 ### Key insights include:

 Centers tend to have longer average careers than guards and forwards.